 If you are not on the roll and you would like to be, here’s what to do:

-- Download the form, or pick one up in church
+- Download the form (if you click the link, it will download a copy to your computer), or pick one up in church

 - Read the notes and the privacy information on the form

 - Complete the form and sign it